0xDev69/0xDev69/README.md

-👋 Hi, I’m @0xDev69
+👋 Hi, I’m Gareth aka 0xDev69

 🔥 Passionate blockchain developer with a flair for creating decentralized solutions.

 🛠 I've created this new GitHub page to showcase our BitCoders.Org services, as well as to share some of my previous works.

-👨‍💻 From smart contracts to dApps, and from ICO/IDO platforms to custom SWAP DEX projects, I’ve been involved in a variety of blockchain ventures both as a Developer and Project Manager and everything inbetween.
+👨‍💻 From UI/UX design, smart contracts to dApps, and from ICO/IDO platforms to custom SWAP DEX projects, I’ve been involved in a variety of blockchain ventures both as a Developer and Project Manager and everything inbetween.

 🌍 Born in South Africa, now thriving in the UK, and into the world of crypto since 2016.